 And Krka looked just as beautiful.
 That is, after I mentally photoshopped all the half naked people from my sight.
 Unlike with Plitvice, the Krka Waterfalls offered the sunheated visitors a spot to dip into the cool freshness of the gentle waters.
 And not a few jumped at the offer and into the cold.
 It was still cold in the wet, I rather stayed out.

 This was a classic case of getting hopes too high.
 I usually prefer to do as little research as possible and keep my mind open.
 No expectations, no disappointment.
 But I had planned to visit Krka national park lured by photos that had a touch of the supernatural to them.
 Colours popping.
 Crystal clear depths.
 Almost rainforest-like vegetation.
 I was sold.
 I wanted the photo.
 I wanted the real life fairy tale.

 What I wanted to capture with my trusty camera was obvious.
 The sheer awesomeness of nature.
 Humans being lost in the magnitude of nature.
 The wild, the rough, the untouched.
 Instead, every second step I could feel a stranger brushing against my arm or bumping into me by blindly sidestepping.
 Needless to say, it didn’t quite match my expectations.

-Once the crowds spilled out onto the national park after a 15 minute ferry ride, I jumped from gap to gap in the masses.
+Once the crowds spilled out onto the national park and the Krka falls after a 15 minute ferry ride, I jumped from gap to gap in the masses.
 On the educational trail I basically had to queue in order to take a step.
 I had a big debate with myself on whether I should step off the path at one point for a quick photo, taking care not to trample on anything.
 When I did, other people copied it.
 Instant regret because they didn’t take care where they tread.